-Argentina has approximately 43 millions inhabitants, of whom, more than 92% live in cities.
-This is one of the major disproportions in rural-urban population in the world, as alerted by the ONU. (*)
+With 43 millions inhabitants, Argentina offers one of the major disproportions in rural-urban population in the world, as alerted by the ONU. (*) It has also 15 millions people living in poverty.

 Province: Santa Fe